DanielDelbarre/Respiratory-disease-in-England/Respiratory_disease_England.md

 -   When England is taken as a whole there is not a strong relationship between how urban an area is and the proportion of prescriptions that are issued for asthma/COPD medications per patient.
 -   There is a lot of localised variation in the proportion of prescriptions that are issued for asthma/COPD medications per patient across different localities in England.
 -   Generally, in northern areas of England, and in the larger cities in particular, more asthma/COPD medications are prescribed.
--   Areas of England where fewer medications for asthma/COPD are prescribed, typically seem to be affluent areas.
+-   Areas of England where fewer medications for asthma/COPD are prescribed typically seem to be affluent areas.
 Although this was not directly investigated here, the link between class and the type of work people undertake may have a more direct impact on the prevalence of chronic respiratory disease than pollution.